roycegt/NTN-Video-Queue-Bot/README.md

 ## 1. Get a Notion integration token (one-time, you do this — not me)

 1. Go to https://www.notion.so/my-integrations → **New integration**
-2. Name it anything (e.g. "Video Queue Bot") → workspace: roycegoldman's Space
+2. Name it anything (e.g. "Video Queue Bot") → workspace: user's Space
 3. Copy the **Internal Integration Secret** it gives you.
 Treat it like a password — never paste it into a chat with me or commit it to a public repo.